A Pictorial History Of Realized And 'In Progress' Term Premiums For U.S. Treasuries 1982-2017

 Conclusions

-The total dollar returns for the 10, 20 and 30-year Treasury bond have exceeded the total dollar returns for the 6-month T-bill money fund on every completed and every partially completed holding period for which data is available.
-This is due in part because interest earned on coupon payments rises when rates rise over the holding period, and, at least so far, this has been enough to generate strictly positive excess returns for 30-year bonds.
+The total dollar returns for the 10-, 20-, and 30-year Treasury bond have exceeded the total dollar returns for the 6-month T-bill money fund on every completed and every partially completed holding period for which data is available.
+This is due in part because interest earned on coupon payments rises when rates rise over the holding period, and at least so far, this has been enough to generate strictly positive excess returns for 30-year bonds.
 Even at maturities of 5 and 7 years, 100% of pending excess dollar returns are positive as of today.

 It goes without saying that there is no guarantee that the future will be like the past.
 At the same time, expectations for the future should be set with the past in mind.